 This morning we take the Riesling Trail, riding bikes approximately 4.5 kilometres along the flat pathway by the old railway line to Sevenhill Cellars, the oldest winery in the Clare Valley.
 The bus will follow for those not wishing to cycle.
 Sevenhill was established by Jesuits escaping persecution in Europe in 1851 to produce sacramental wine in their new home, a tradition that continues today.
 We take a walking tour of the winery’s significant wine and spiritual sites, including the underground cellar, old-vine vineyards, St Ignatius of Loyola Shrine and the crypt and church of St Aloysius.
 We return to Mintaro for lunch and a walking tour of the old town, and explore some of the locations where Hans Heysen painted in the area.
 We return to Bungaree for a roast dinner this evening.
 Overnight Bungaree Station (B, L, D)

-Departing early for our seven-hour drive today, the landscape changes from verdant bushland and vineyards to the rocky outcrops and red soil of the Flinders Ranges.
+Departing early for our seven-hour drive today, we witness the landscape change from verdant bushland and vineyards to the rocky outcrops and red soil of the Flinders Ranges.
 We break our journey to inspect the ruins at Kanyaka Station.
 Established as a cattle station in 1852, it became one of the largest in the district with 70 families working and living here until massive losses through the effects of drought caused the station to be abandoned, leaving only the stone buildings standing desolate and empty.
-We stop for lunch in the historic town of Quorn which came into existence as an important railhead for the Ghan.
+We stop for lunch at the iconic outback pub, the Parachilna Prairie hotel.
 We continue to Arkaroola, near the Gammon Ranges National Park, arriving in the early evening and have dinner in the restaurant at the resort.
 Overnight Arkaroola (B, L, D)